cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 The agent can continuously monitor set of fles (more for log fles) and Aggregation of data is not possible.

 #### Kinesis Data Analytics

+`RANDOM_CUT_FOREST`
+- SQL function used for anomaly detection on numeric columns in a stream

 **Stagger Windows**: A query that aggregates data using _keyed_ time-based windows that open as data arrives.
 The keys allow for multiple overlapping windows.
 This is the recommended way to aggregate data using time-based windows, because Stagger Windows reduce late or out-of-order data compared to Tumbling windows.